 Parish and Town Councils can pass motions supporting 20mph where people live, work and play.
 As well as helping your place to achieve a 20mph speed limit, this helps other towns and villages by showing Highways Authority the demand for 20mph county-wide, making it both cheaper and easier to implement across the county.

-The local Highway Authority sets local speed limits, erects signs and changes road features via a Traffic Regulation Order .
-Demonstrating widespread local community support is critical to implementing 20mph widely across a county.
+The local Highway Authority sets local speed limits, erects signs and changes road features via a Traffic Regulation Order.
+Demonstrating widespread local community support is critical to implementing 20mph across a county.
 Counties, such as Lancashire and Sefton in England, have already agreed 20mph for every settlement, as have counties throughout Wales.
-Scotland has promised to offer 20mph widely and places like Warrington have 20mph in all their satellite villages.
+Scotland has promised to implement 20mph widely and places like Warrington have 20mph in all their satellite villages.

-Anna Semlyen explains in more detail how Parish Councils can go about getingt 20mph for their place:
+Anna Semlyen explains in more detail how Parish Councils can go about getting 20mph for their place:

 Background information on 20mph speed limits

-- Accepted as normal by local authorities where 25m people in the UK live, including the whole of Wales and (soon) Scotland.
+- Accepted as normal by local authorities covering 28m people in the UK, including all of Wales and (soon) Scotland.
 20mph is global best practice where people mix with motor traffic.

-- Popular: Government and other surveys consistently find 70% support in residential streets which rises after 20mph limits are introduced.
+- Popular: Government and other surveys consistently find 70% support for 20mph in residential streets which rises after the limits are introduced.

 - Affordable and cost effective, with multiple societal, environmental, economic, and climate benefits.